sparrowwallet/frigate/README.md

 1. A `subscription` JSON object literal containing details of the current subscription:
 - _address_: The silent payment address that has been subscribed to.
-- _startHeight_: The block height from which the subscription scan was started.
+- _start_height_: The block height from which the subscription scan was started.

 2. A `progress` key/value pair indicating the progress of a historical scan:
 - _progress_: A floating point value between `0.0` and `1.0`.
 Will be `1.0` for all current (up to date) results.